Hemileuca hera (Harris, 1841)

 Photograph copyright: Merrill A. Peterson

-Hemileuca hera is a very large white day-flying moth (FW length 34–37 mm; wingspan 6.5–9.2 cm) with black markings that flies in sage steppe habitats during late summer.
-Both wings are similar pure white, with black edges, smooth antemedial and postmedial lines, large ovoid discal spots, and triangular marks on the veins at the wing margin.
+Hemileuca hera is a very large, white, day-flying moth (FW length 34–37 mm; wingspan 6.5–9.2 cm) that flies in sage steppe habitats during late summer.
+Both fore- and hindwings have black markings against a pure white ground color, with black edges, smooth antemedial and postmedial lines, large ovoid discal spots, and triangular marks on the veins at the wing margin.
 Portions of the hindwing lack black marks in some individuals.
 The body is deep yellow, with black-ringed abdominal segments.
 The antennae are widely bipectinate in males and narrowly bipectinate in females.

-This is the only Hemileuca with entirely white ground color in our region and can be recognized easily by its large size, white color, and thick black markings.
+This is the only Hemileuca with entirely white mostly white forewings and hindwings in our region.
+Consequently, it can be recognized easily by its large size, white color, and thick black markings.
 It is unlikely to be confused with any other species.
 Hemileuca nuttalli has a white forewing and is patterned with black; however, it has a bright yellow hindwing.